-Between dictatorship and democracy there was regional and national joy that increased the frequency of names that have been characterized as "children of democracy", among the most popular of which are Irati, Naira, Iria or Laia for girls and Beneharo, Iago, Ikeror Didac for boys.
+Between dictatorship and democracy, there was a regional and national joy that increased the frequency of names that have been characterized as "children of democracy", among the most popular of which are Irati, Naira, Iria or Laia for girls and Beneharo, Iago, Ikeror Didac for boys.

 Some of the names that are special in each language remain.
 Here are some of the most common by region.

-In Ceuta and Melilla, the two autonomous cities located at the north of Morocco, the most common names are influenced by Islam:
+In Ceuta and Melilla, the two autonomous cities located in the north of Morocco, the most common names are influenced by Islam: